grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/02 Automated performance testing.md

 The boring, but true, answer to the question of how often you should run load tests is that "it depends".
 It depends on a number of parameters.
 How often is your application changing?
 Do you need many or few VUs to generate the necessary load?
 How long is one full cycle of a VU iteration? etc. Testing a full user journey or just a single API endpoint or website page has different implications on the answer as well.

-There are three primary factors that will affect what solution is the best for you:
+Consider these three factors when picking the best solution for you:

 - VU iteration duration
 - Your branching strategy